gtfierro/localization/occupancy/router/README.md

 `ipmac`: hash of key: ip address, value: mac address.
 Items are never deleted from this hash

-`<mac_address>`: hash of key: mac address, value: json string with keys of ['x','y','ip'].
+`client_location`: hash of key: mac address, value: json string with keys of ['x','y','ip'].
 At each timestep, the hash from mac address to json-string only exists if we received data (packets) from that mac address.
 If a previously seen mac address does not have any data for a given timestep, we remove the hash for that address.